bu-528-sp19/Functions-as-a-Service/Original_README .md

 ## 1. Vision and Goals Of The Project:

 The goals of our project can be summarized as two parts: <br>
-* Firstly, we want to build an application whose scenario can leverage the strength of FaaS.
-For this app, we wish to simulate a driver - passenger system.
-Passengers will send request to call for a taxi, and drivers will pair with passengers and pick passengers up to the destination.  <br>
+* Firstly, we want to build a mobile application whose scenario can leverage the strength of FaaS.
+For this app, the computing requirement for OpenWhisk is dynamic and may have high variance for a very short time. <br>
-* Secondly, we also want to see the performance of Openwhisk and FaaS when it exercises with dynamic amounts of load.
-We want o to use the simulation as a tool, to analyze and benchmark the performance of Openwhisk.
-More specifically, we want to observe and benchmark how Openwhisk distribute load when there are huge amount of requests, and the amount of the requests are changing rapidly. <br>
+* Secondly, we also want to see the performance of FaaS when it exercises with dynamic amounts of load.
+We may also go deep into the OpenWhisk’s source code to evaluate the benchmark of the system.<br>

+Our final product would be an application that assists taxi taking process, it receives real time data of drivers and passengers.
+Considering some regular events such as rush hour, and some sudden events such as a heavy rain or the end of an activity for a specific area, all those conditions will lead to a significant variance of the taxi requirement.
+Therefore, the scenario is obviously suitable for FaaS. <br>

+The functions covered by application can be divided into two layers: <br>
+* The application will directly read the location data of passengers and drivers and provide users a hot spot map to directly show the distribution. <br>
+* The application will recommend the location that is most likely to make a deal for both passengers and drivers, that would be a trade-off between distance and probability. <br>

 ** **
 ## 2. Users/Personas Of The Project: